-• Efficiency Assessment
+Efficiency Assessment

-The OEB assesses distributor efficiency using an econometric benchmarking model that compares each utility's actual total costs to total costs predicted by the model, which only includes Ontario-based utilities to determine the benchmark.
-While Toronto Hydro recognizes the importance of a sophisticated quantitative assessment of distributor efficiency, in the utility's view the methodology underlying the reported results does not optimally assess the efficiency performance of a utility of Toronto Hydro's size, operating conditions, and asset base.
-In 2020, the utility maintained its efficiency ranking according to the reported methodology.
+The OEB assesses distributor efficiency using an econometric benchmarking model that compares each Ontario utility's actual total costs to total costs predicted by the model.
+While Toronto Hydro recognizes the importance of a sophisticated quantitative assessment of distributor efficiency, in its respectful view the methodology underlying the reported results does not optimally assess the efficiency performance of a utility of Toronto Hydro's size, operating conditions, and asset base conducting business in one of North America's most dense urban cores.
+In 2021, the utility maintained its efficiency ranking according to the reported methodology.